 - store-and-forward apps which allow users to send photographs of skin lesions to a skin specialist or dermatologist for analysis and guidance on whether to get medical advice

-- automated apps which use computerised analyses (known as automated algorithms) to assess photos of your skin to give you your skin cancer risk.
+- automated skin assessment apps which use computerised analyses (known as automated algorithms) to assess photos of your skin to give you your skin cancer risk.

 Studies have found melanoma detection apps that let you send images to a skin specialist are more reliable than apps using computerised analyses.1,2 Apps that give an incorrect diagnosis can give people a false sense of security, believing that no further action is needed.

 |This is a New Zealand based app that lets you send photos of your mole, rash or skin concern to a registered New Zealand skin specialist.
 They will check for a range of skin conditions, including melanoma, and tell you if you need to visit your GP.
 You can choose which skin specialist you would like to use, and somebody should be in touch within 72 hours.
 Costs for this app start from $19.95.
 Read more about Firstcheck app.|

 Remember, there are other types of skin cancers, so it’s a good idea how to minimise your risk and what to look out for when you’re checking your skin.
 Read more about melanoma.

 Melanoma prevention apps let you store photos of your skin lesions and moles so you can keep a record of what they look like over time.
 This is a good way to check if they’ve changed shape, size or colour since your last skin check with your doctor.
 Using an app to learn more about melanoma, advice on avoiding UV rays and sunscreen reminders can be useful to help decrease your risk of developing melanoma.
 But it’s still important to check your own skin regularly, particularly if you’re aged over 50.
 Read more about checking for melanoma.